Exclusive: Autogrill submitted a bid for Elior's Areas business - source

-MILAN (Reuters) - Italy’s Autogrill (AGL.MI) has submitted a bid for the railways and motorway catering unit of France’s Elior (ELIOR.PA), a source told Reuters on Tuesday.
+MILAN (Reuters) - Italy’s Autogrill (AGL.MI) has submitted a bid for the railways, motorway and airport catering business of France’s Elior (ELIOR.PA), a source told Reuters on Tuesday.

 Earlier this month, a separate source told Reuters that Elior was seeking bids by the end of January for its Areas catering business.